MindGas/Heating_System/README.md

 ![Serial Monitor](https://github.com/MindGas/Heating_System/blob/main/images/SerialMonitor-DebuggingInfo.jpg?raw=true)

  ## Good To Know
- * Disconnect TX/RX lines between XBee and Uno when uploading scetch
+ * Disconnect TX/RX lines between XBee and Uno when uploading sketch
- * If using Arduino Serial Monitor don't forget to switch port to Nano port after uploading scetch to Uno.
+ * If using Arduino Serial Monitor don't forget to switch port to Nano port after uploading sketch to Uno.
  * Disconnect TX/RX lines between XBee and Uno when configuring XBee over XCTU

  ## Would Not Be Possible Without